MrKoh7/WonderfulMarketPlace/README.md

 > **Stripe webhooks:** Update the webhook endpoint in the Stripe dashboard to point to your Render service URL: `https://your-render-service.onrender.com/api/webhooks/stripe`

 > **Cold starts:**  Render's free tier spins down inactive services.
-Expect a ~30–50s delay on the first request after a period of inactivity.
+A UptimeRobot monitor pings the service on a regular interval to keep it warm and prevent spin-down.